Hamid Vahedi

-Hamid Vahedi (حمید واحدی; born 14 April 1965 in Rafsanjan) is a Brigadier General of the Islamic Republic of Iran Army, a Sukhoi-24 pilot, who has been the Commander of the Air Force of the Islamic Republic of Iran Army since 15 September 2018.
+Hamid Vahedi (حمید واحدی; born 14 April 1965 in Rafsanjan) is a Brigadier General of the Islamic Republic of Iran Army, a Sukhoi-24 pilot, who was the Commander of the Air Force of the Islamic Republic of Iran Army from 19 September 2021 to 17 December 2025.

 Biography

-Vahedi was born in Farvardin 1965 in Rafsanjan, Kerman Province.
+Hamid Vahedi was born on 1 April 1965 in Rafsanjan, Kerman province.
 He began his career in the Air Force of the Islamic Republic of Iran in 1984, and after completing a preparatory course at the Shahid Khazraei Air Training Command, he graduated from the Nahaja Pilot School in 1988 and officially began his career as a fighter pilot in Nahaja.
-He completed the Su-24 fighter jet simulator course in Russia in 1990 and 2000.
+He completed the Su-24 fighter jet simulator course in Russia in 2000 and 2001.
 In 2008, he also completed the Command and Staff School (DAFS) course in the defence affairs management field.

+Vahedi has held the following appointments: